-While in law school, she interned at Schonbrun DeSimone Seplow Harris & Hoffman and was an integral part of a team that represented Allen Harris, a disabled man who was the victim of excessive force by the LAPD, resulting in a $1,686,000.00 verdict.
+Ms. Sabater interned at Schonbrun DeSimone Seplow Harris & Hoffman during law school and was an integral part of a team that represented Allen Harris, a disabled man who was the victim of excessive force by the LAPD, resulting in a $1,686,000 verdict.
 She brought to the case her expertise in police practices and policies.
-Her experience is invaluable in prosecuting cases on behalf of individuals who have been harmed by police misconduct including wrongful death, excessive force, malicious prosecution and false arrest.
-Carmen also used her experience to assist in resolving and prosecuting employment cases on behalf of those subjected to discrimination, harassment, or unlawful employment practices.
+Her experience is invaluable in prosecuting cases on behalf of individuals who have been harmed by police misconduct, including wrongful death, excessive force, malicious prosecution, and false arrest.
+Ms. Sabater also used her experience to assist in resolving and prosecuting employment cases on behalf of those subjected to discrimination, harassment, or unlawful employment practices.

 From 2015 to the present, Ms. Sabater has participated in numerous Mediations with Jim DeSimone achieving seven-figure settlements.
 In 2018 Ms. Sabater second chaired Jim DeSimone in the case of Maria Lopez v.
 CIA Wheel Group, et al. This was a challenging cancer discrimination case because, in the first trial, Maria succumbed to her cancer.
 Wanting justice for Maria, the second trial proceeded with Maria’s three children as her successors in interest, and V. James DeSimone Law achieved a verdict of $15,000 in economic damages and $500,000 in punitive damages.
 Then in 2019, Ms. Sabater second chaired V. James DeSimone in the case of Nicole Birden v UC Regents where the jury found UC Regents liable for racial harassment and awarded $1,585,000 in damages and the trial judge awarded an additional $808,000 in Attorneys Fees.